-I thought I would do something even more unexpected than decline the commission and a year later opened my own law firm, LegalHealth," he says.
+"I thought I would do something even more unexpected than decline the commission and a year later opened my own law firm, LegalHealth," he says.

 When Gustavo founded the firm, he took a general practice caseload but always had the goal of focusing on health law.
-He now has a boutique practice based in Maryland and serving clients nationwide.
-Gustavo's law firm represents hospitals and other health care providers in reimbursement disputes with payers.
+Gustavo's law firm in Maryland grew to represent hospitals and other health care providers nationwide in reimbursement disputes with payers.

-"I enjoy serving my clients and helping them solve problems," says Gustavo, "and I'm lucky to have an outstanding team to help me at LegalHealth.
+"I enjoy serving my clients and helping them solve problems," says Gustavo, "and I'm lucky to have an outstanding team to help me.
 I can do anything with a great team."

 Gustavo has donated to McGeorge, but he says that giving money “for the brick with my name on it” is not the most important way he helps his alma mater.
 "I feel like the best way I can give back to McGeorge is to help students and graduates find internships and jobs.

 He is active in the McGeorge Washington, D.C., alumni chapter.